aol/cyclops/cyclops-functionaljava/readme.md

 # Javaslang Integration

-v5.0.0 of cyclops-functionaljava requires v4.3.3 of FunctionalJava.
+v5.0.0 of cyclops-functionaljava is built using v4.4 of FunctionalJava.